-Total has developed safety, health and environment risk assessment procedures and tools applicable to its Activities.
-Analyses are performed regularly at various levels (Group, activities and/or industrial sites):
+Total has developed safety, health and environment risk assessment procedures and tools applicable to operate its Activities, such as analyses performed regularly at various levels (Group, activities and/or industrial sites):

-- prior to releasing new substances on the market (toxicological and ecotoxicological studies, life cycle analyses).
+- prior to releasing new substances on the market.

 These analyses have highlighted the following risks of severe impacts:

-- the risks to the safety of people and the environment resulting from a major industrial accident, such as an explosion, fire or leakage of toxic substances, resulting in death or injury and/or accidental pollution on a large scale or at an environmentally sensitive site;
+- the risks to the safety of people and to the environment resulting from a major industrial accident (on an offshore site, onshore site or during the transport of products).
+These risks are, for example, an explosion, fire or leakage, resulting in death or injury and/or accidental pollution on a large scale or at an environmentally sensitive site;

-2 Sensitive natural environments include in particular remarkable or highly vulnerable natural areas, such as the Arctic, and/or areas covered by regulatory protection (integral nature reserves, central park areas, biotope orders in France, etc.), together with areas covered by significant regulatory protection such as Protected Area Categories I to IV as defined by the International Union for Conservation of Nature (IUCN).
+(2) Sensitive natural environments include, in particular, remarkable or highly vulnerable natural areas, such as the Arctic, and/or areas covered by regulatory protection (integral nature reserves, central park areas, biotope orders in France, etc.), as well as areas covered by significant regulatory protection such as Protected Area Categories I to IV as defined by the International Union for Conservation of Nature (IUCN).